 Sec.
-2-75. - Presiding officer; voting; motions and debate; preservation of order.
+2-75.
+Presiding officer; voting; motions and debate; preservation of order.

 - (a) Presiding officer; voting.
 The mayor shall moderate and chair all meetings of city council.
 In the absence of the mayor, the vice-mayor will assume the duties of the chair.
 In the absence of both the mayor and vice-mayor, city council shall elect a chair from those present; such substitution shall not continue beyond adjournment.
 The chair shall state all questions submitted for a vote and announce the result.
 A roll call vote shall be taken upon the request of any member and on first and final reading of all ordinances and resolutions. - (b) Motions and debate. - (1) While city council is in session, members are expected to preserve order and decorum; and a member shall not, by conversation or otherwise, delay or interrupt the proceedings or the peace of city council, or disturb any member while speaking, or refuse to obey the orders of city council or its presiding officer.
-When addressing the assembly, councilmembers shall address one another by official titles thus: "Mr. Mayor," "Mr. Jones" or "Councilmember Jones." - (2) In debate, each member has the right to speak twice on the same question on the same day and may speak to the question again only if he has not used up his allotted ten minutes.
-A councilmember who has spoken twice on a particular question on the same day has exhausted his right to debate that question for that day, without the permission of the majority of city council.
-Without the permission of city council, no one may speak longer than ten minutes on a particular question.
+When addressing the assembly, councilmembers shall address one another by official titles thus: "Mr. Mayor," "Mr. Jones" or "Councilmember Jones." - (2) When a motion is on the table, the order of speaking on the motion shall be 1) member making the motion; 2) member seconding the motion; 3) any members wishing to speak on the motion; and 4) the mayor speaks last.
+This sequence is repeated if there is another round of discussion. - (3) In debate, each member has the right to speak twice on the same motion question on the same day and may speak to the motion question again only if he has not used up his allotted ten minutes.
+A councilmember who has spoken twice on a particular motion question on the same day has exhausted his right to debate that motion question for that day, without the permission of the majority of city council.
+Without the permission of city council, no one may speak longer than ten minutes on a particular motion question.
 The motion to move the question shall not be entertained until each member present has had at least one opportunity to speak. - (c) Preservation of order.
 The chair shall preserve order and decorum; prevent attacks on personalities or the impugning of member's motives and confine members in debate to the question under discussion.
 He may call to order any person who is being disorderly by speaking or otherwise disrupting the proceedings, by failing to be germane, by speaking longer than the allotted time or by speaking vulgarities.
 The chair shall determine all points of order, subject to the right of any member to appeal to city council.
-If any appeal is taken, the question shall be, "Shall the decision of the chair be sustained?"
+If any appeal is taken, the question shall be, "Shall the decision of the chair be sustained?" - (d) Council reports.
+There is a ten minute time limit for individual council reports.